Skip to Main Content

 A person who possesses any machine gun as an executor, administrator, or any other lawful possessor of such property of a decedent must deliver the machine gun to an appropriate official or to the superintendent of state police within 15 days.5

-New York also prohibits “rapid-fire modification devices” that increase the rate of fire of a semi-automatic firearm.6 These prohibited devices include bump stocks, the devices used in the shooting at the Route 91 Harvest music festival in Las Vegas on 1 October, 2017, as well as other devices that accelerate the rate of fire through other means, including trigger cranks, binary trigger systems, and burst trigger systems.7
+New York also prohibits “rapid-fire modification devices” and “pistol converters” that increase the rate of fire of a semi-automatic firearm.6 These prohibited devices include bump stocks, the devices used in the shooting at the Route 91 Harvest music festival in Las Vegas on 1 October, 2017, as well as other devices that accelerate the rate of fire through other means, including trigger cranks, binary trigger systems, and burst trigger systems.7

-Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.8 In December 2018, ATF finalized a rule to include bump stocks within the definition of a machine gun subject to this federal law, meaning that bump stocks will be generally banned as of March 26, 2019.9
+Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.8

 See our Machine Guns policy summary for a comprehensive discussion of this issue.